r-lyeh-archived/route66/README.md

 - Route66 is handy.
 Support for [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete), [MIME](http://en.wikipedia.org/wiki/Internet_media_type) and wildcard routing.
 - Route66 is tiny.
 One header and one source file.
 - Route66 is cross-platform.
-- Route66 is BOOST licensed.
+- Route66 is zlib/libpng licensed.

 ### API
 take a look into [route66.hpp header](route66.hpp)